Djnirds1984/Billing-Manager-V3/README.md

 2.  **Install Dependencies & Build Frontend:**
     Run these commands from the project's **root directory**.
     ```bash
-    # Install dependencies for the main server
+    # Install dependencies for the unified server
     npm install --prefix proxy

-    # Install dev dependencies, build the UI, then remove dev dependencies
+    # Install build tools, build the UI, then remove dev dependencies
     npm install
     npm run build
     npm prune --production
     ```

 3.  **Start with PM2:**
-    This command starts the server as a persistent, named process.
+    This command starts the single server as a persistent, named process.
     ```bash
     # First, stop and delete any old running processes to ensure a clean start.
     pm2 delete all

-    # Start the unified server (runs on localhost:3001)
+    # Start the unified server (this runs everything on localhost:3001)
     pm2 start ./proxy/server.js --name mikrotik-manager
     ```